Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 resembles data collected from a physical experiment.
 For example, a (simple) physical experiment may involve dropping a ball at different heights to study the gravitational constant, and the corresponding computer model could be the set of differential equations that governs the drop.
-In a case where the computer model is relatively expensive in computation, we employ a fast surrogate model to approximate the model and to inform good parameters to test next.
+In a case where the computation of the computer model is relatively expensive, we employ a fast surrogate model to approximate the model and to inform good parameters to test next.
 Here the computer model :math:`f(\theta, x)` is accessible only through performing :ref:`sim_f<api_sim_f>` evaluations.

 As a convenience for testing, the ``observed`` data values are modelled by calling the ``sim_f``